-The garden offers a prime location in which to set up the home office and there are many advantages to this option.
+The garden office is a prime location in which to work from home and there are many advantages to this option.
 Carving an office out of existing accommodation can be difficult, as there are so many competing pressures on space.
 In addition, many self-employed people find that they need to break away from the domestic environment where there are distractions – the journey to work, albeit a stroll down the garden path, is an essential commute that keeps home life and work separate.

 In general, most buildings provided by specialist home office suppliers will comply with, or be exempt from, planning permission.
 This relates to the volume of the building and to its overall height.
-Any garden building should not occupy an area more than 50 per cent of the garden space, with heights limited to 3m for a flat roof and 4m for a ridged roof.
+Any garden office should not occupy an area more than 50 per cent of the garden space, with heights limited to 3m for a flat roof and 4m for a ridged roof.
 Structures should not be positioned between the house and the road and normally a distance of 20m from the road is applied.
 Any structures that do not comply with these basic rules will require planning permission.
+Regulations should be checked here.

 From shed to office